kstenerud/concise-encoding/cbe-specification.md

 ### Concatenation

 Some array types (currently only [resource ID](#resource-id)) have a special concatenated form, whereby extra array data is appended after the end of the array.
-This serves to provide a binary analogue to CTE's concatenation operator where needed.
+This serves to provide a binary analogue to [CTE's combine operator](cte-specification.md#combined-objects) where needed.

 An array type in its concatenated form has a different type code from the regular form, and contains **two** array structures following the type (one for the base value, and one for the concatenated data):